 Despite the world being off-track to reaching the End TB Strategy targets, the 2022 edition of the WHO Global TB report features some positive findings and stories.Globally, the success rate for people treated for TB in 2020 was 86%, the same level as in 2019, suggesting that the quality of care was maintained in the first year of the COVID-19 pandemic.
 Furthermore, the global number of people provided with TB preventive treatment recovered in 2021, to close to 2019 levels, and the global target for provision of treatment to people living with HIV was surpassed.

 The digital report also includes feature stories covering a series of promising initiatives, such as TB-related innovations during the COVID-19 pandemic and efforts to ensure meaningful engagement of civil society, communities and people affected by TB.

 LINQ’s commitment to combating TB

-LINQ is highly committed to the fight against TB.
+The fight against TB is close to our hearts at LINQ.
 Six projects in our portfolio focus on the disease, TriageTB, ENDxTB, PredictTB, StatinTB, TB-CAPT and CoreNB.
 By supporting these projects in different capacities, we aim to make our small contribution to making a dent in the TB epidemic.